 The WSS model provides allocations for principals, assistant principals, librarians, counselors, and other certificated staff, as well as classified office personnel.
-Please find more detail about these and other allocations in the 2022-23 Schools' Funding Allocations document.
+Please find more detail about these and other allocations in the 2023-24 Schools' Funding Allocations document.
 Some non-instructional allocations are allocated based on a school's enrollment, type, or level.
 This can include:

-- Certificated Core 0.5 FTE is allocated to all middle schools and some larger elementary and K-8 schools, to be used for additional counselor, librarian, nursing, teacher, or headteacher time. - House Administrator 1.0 FTE is allocated to very large elementary and middle schools only. - Academic Intervention Specialist 1.0 FTE is allocated to each comprehensive high school. - Activity Coordinator 1.0 FTE is allocated to each comprehensive high school, to be used for the purpose of activity coordination or as athletic directors; no part of this FTE should be diverted to instructional or other administrative positions.
+- House Administrator 1.0 FTE is allocated to very large middle schools only. - Academic Intervention Specialist 1.0 FTE is allocated to each comprehensive high school. - Activity Coordinator 1.0 FTE is allocated to each comprehensive high school, to be used for the purpose of activity coordination; no part of this FTE should be diverted to instructional or other administrative positions. - Elementary Social Worker this allocation is intended to provide schools with behavioral and social emotional learning support, and Social Worker staff should be prioritized.
+Schools intending to staff Counselors should review the waiver section on page 22.